Athletics-World Championship bronze medallist Tirop found stabbed to death | Law-Order

 Athletics-World Championship bronze medallist Tirop found stabbed to death

-Long-distance runner Agnes Tirop, Kenya's two-times World Championship bronze medallist, was found stabbed to death at her home, Athletics Kenya said on Wednesday.
+Kenyan distance runner Agnes Tirop, a two-times World Championship bronze medallist, was found stabbed to death at her home, Athletics Kenya said on Wednesday.
 The 25-year-old represented Kenya in the 5,000m event at the Tokyo Olympics and finished fourth in the finals after clocking 14:39.62.

-Long-distance runner Agnes Tirop, Kenya's two-times World Championship bronze medallist, was found stabbed to death at her home, Athletics Kenya said on Wednesday.
+Kenyan distance runner Agnes Tirop, a two-times World Championship bronze medallist, was found stabbed to death at her home, Athletics Kenya said on Wednesday.

 The 25-year-old represented Kenya in the 5,000m event at the Tokyo Olympics and finished fourth in the finals after clocking 14:39.62.
 "Tirop was found dead at their home in Iten after she was allegedly stabbed by her husband.
 We are still working to unearth more details surrounding her demise," Athletics Kenya said in a statement https://twitter.com/athletics_kenya/status/1448245193493385217.